NimaFathi/posepred/README.md

           data.is_h36_testing=true \
           save_dir=$OUTPUT_PATH
 ```
-See [here](https://github.com/vita-epfl/posepred/blob/master/ARGS_README.md#generating-outputs) for more details about prediction arguments.
+See [here](ARGS_README.md#generating-outputs) for more details about prediction arguments.

+# Work in Progress
+This repository is being updated so stay tuned!